hashicorp/terraform-provider-azurerm/website/docs/d/netapp_account.html.markdown

 # Data Source: azurerm_netapp_account

-Use this data source to access information about an existing NetApp Account.
+Uses this data source to access information about an existing NetApp Account.

 ## NetApp Account Usage